Russia Starts Producing Wide Eco-Friendly Fluoropolymer Films Instead of Foreign Ones for the First Time

-They will last more than thirty years on construction sites and greenhouses and can be recycled into granules
+They will last more than thirty years on construction sites and in greenhouses and can be recycled into granules

 GIPH assures that their fluoropolymer film can be used six to ten times longer than similar covering materials: more than 30 years versus 2-5 years of use by competitors.
 Also, the new film: